JCog/goombotio/README.md

 $(`variable` `argument`)

+* `alias` - returns the result of the command from `argument`. be careful as this does not respect the cooldown/permissions of the given command
 * `arg 0`, `arg 1`, etc. - arguments for user input after the command, split by spaces. arguments are zero-indexed. not to be confused with variable arguments.
 * `channel` - the streamer's username
 * `choose` - randomly selects a message from a `|` separated list in `argument`